 Her own personal educational endeavors include being a Masters of Science candidate in the Facility of Medicine (Community Health Sciences) where her research involves injury prevention with elite level athletes as well as writing of articles in related topics, sitting on the editorial review boards of numerous physiotherapy related journals, investigating the use of Real Time Ultrasound in injury prevention, and the writing of book chapters for various books related to physiotherapy as well as yoga.

-Leanne Bisset is an experienced musculoskeletal and sports physiotherapist with a proven ability of outstanding leadership in professional governance, teaching and research.
+Associate Professor Leanne Bisset is an experienced musculoskeletal and sports physiotherapist with a proven ability of outstanding leadership in professional governance, teaching and research.
 She is a former President of Queensland Branch and former Chair of the National Advisory Council of the Australian Physiotherapy Association.
-She has been Director of the Bachelor of Physiotherapy program at Griffith University, Australia.
+She is Discipline Lead in Physiotherapy and Director of the Bachelor of Physiotherapy program at Griffith University, Australia.

-From a teaching perspective, Leanne is experienced in curriculum development and implementation of a heavily revised post-graduate university program (Master of Musculoskeletal and Sports Physiotherapy).
+From a teaching perspective, Leanne is experienced in curriculum development and implementation of a heavily revised post-graduate university program (Master of Musculoskeletal and Sports Physiotherapy, Griffith University).
 Leanne teaches into the graduate entry and post-graduate physiotherapy programs, in the areas of musculoskeletal and manipulative physiotherapy, clinical research and evidence based physiotherapy practice.
 She has contributed to development of documentation to support major program changes within the School of Allied Health Sciences.